St. Thomas Tommies (Minnesota): History

 On October 5, 2019, St. Thomas officially announced its intent to move directly from Division III to Division I, a move that had not occurred since the NCAA established Divisions I, II, and III in 1973, and that was specifically prohibited in 2011.
 Normally a transition from Division III to I first requires teams to participate for several years in Division II, meaning the entire process would take approximate 12 years to complete.
 St. Thomas requested a waiver from the NCAA to allow the move, and announced that it had been invited to join the Summit League, a Division I conference that was supporting the school's waiver request.

 On July 15, 2020, the NCAA granted permission for St. Thomas to move directly from Division III to Division I beginning in 2021.
-All but three of the school's 22 teams would compete in the Summit League; the football team will join the Pioneer Football League, a non-scholarship football-only conference with teams in New York, North Carolina, South Carolina, Florida, Kentucky, Ohio, Indiana, Iowa, and California.
+All but three of the school's 22 teams would compete in the Summit League; the football team would join the Pioneer Football League, a non-scholarship football-only conference with teams in New York, North Carolina, South Carolina, Florida, Kentucky, Ohio, Indiana, Iowa, and California.
 Men's ice hockey would join the CCHA and the women's ice hockey team would play in the WCHA.
 The transition process was originally intended to take 5 years to complete (as opposed to the 4 years then required of schools transitioning from Division II), meaning that St. Thomas would achieve full Division I membership in 2026.
-With the January 2025 approval of a Division I rule change that reduced transitional periods by one year for moves from both lower divisions, St. Thomas will now become a full Division I member in July 2025.
+With the January 2025 approval of a Division I rule change that reduced transitional periods by one year for moves from both lower divisions, St. Thomas became a full Division I member in July 2025.